-Ibotta: ibotta is a receipt scanning app similar to Receipt Hog where you earn cash back for your purchases.
+Ibotta: ibotta is a receipt scanning app similar to Receipt Hog, where you earn cash back for your purchases.
 Before heading off to the store, you can search the app for relevant cashback offers and add them to your queue.
 (You may be asked a survey question before you can add an offer) Once you have loaded up your desired offers, you shop as normal.
-When you are done shopping scan your receipt, if you purchased any of the items in your queue, you will receive cash.
+When you are done shopping, scan your receipt, if you purchased any of the items in your queue, you would receive cash.

 With this simple little grocery hack, you can splurge on movie night guilt-free, enjoy!

 Stay tuned for more episodes of MMM, and we would love to see your Zoombie inspired cookie creations.
 Share photos of your cookie creations on Twitter and Instagram using the hashtag #MoneyMunchiesMovieNight.